collinsbigomba/linux/README.md

 # linux
 ## Objective
 ## Skills Obtained
+- Searching for exploits using searchsploit
+- configuring ssh
+- Understanding the File Hierarchical System (FHS) which is very important to know in the linux world
 ## Tools
+- openssh
+- ovpn
+- searchsploit
+-
 ## Steps
 ## configuring ssh port 22
 This enables users to remotly login from any machine that also has ssh on it or putty inorder to access the server